hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_starry_night_sky_with_the_milky_wa_ace658aa-b449-4617-b8dc-c354ad881a09-0_0.content.md

 <!--font:Poppins-->

-# Free Desktop Background: Explore the Night Sky with Milky Way Galaxy
+# "Free Milky Way Desktop Background"

 Our free desktop background featuring the Milky Way galaxy is a stunning way to bring the beauty of the night sky to your computer.
 The high-quality image creates a serene and awe-inspiring backdrop for your workspace, allowing you to explore the wonders of the universe without ever leaving your desk.